-This chapter provides the procedures for installing the RA8000/ESA12000 NetWare Agents and Configurator on NetWare.
+This chapter provides the procedures for installing the RA8000/ESA12000 and MA8000/EMA12000 NetWare Agents and Configurator on NetWare.

-To communicate with your RA8000 Fibre Channel Subsystem over a network, two software applications are required: 1) a client and 2) an agent.
-Command Console Client is a graphical user interface which installs and runs on a Windows NT host, while Command Console Agent installs and runs unseen in the background on the storage subsystem's host computer.
+To communicate with your RA8000/ESA12000 or MA8000/EMA12000 Fibre Channel Subsystem over a network, two software applications are required: 1) a client and 2) an agent.
+Command Console Client is a graphical user interface which installs and runs on either Windows 2000 or Windows NT host, while Command Console Agent installs and runs unseen in the background on the storage subsystem's host computer.
 Client was installed in Chapter 2, the Agent is installed in this chapter.
 Together the two provide the software link required for communication over a network.